Baia Mare: Historical population

 Before the Second World War, Baia Mare had a community of more than 1,000 Jews.
 In 1944, most of the Jews were deported by the Hungarian occupation authorities to Nazi concentration and extermination camps.
 Most of the few survivors emigrated from the area.
 As of 2011, 32 Jews lived in the city.
 Along with Rădăuți, Gura Humorului and others, Baia Mare had a Jewish shtetl, or settlement.
 The synagogue dates from 1885.

 Politics

 The Baia Mare Municipal Council, elected at the 2012 local elections, had the following political composition:

 The Baia Mare Municipal Council, elected at the 2016 local elections, had the following political composition:

-The Baia Mare Municipal Council, renewed at the 2020 local elections, consists of 23 counsellors and has the following political composition:
+The Baia Mare Municipal Council, renewed at the 2020 local elections, consisted of 23 counsellors and had the following political composition: